 Sam is presently working on a body of skyscapes for a solo show in 2025.

-Landscape and themes around Agoraphobia also feature heavily in Sam's writing.
-In 2019 Sam won the Escalator Award for emerging writers at The National Centre for Writing, and since then they were longlisted for the UEA New Forms Award and Exeter Short Story Prize and shortlisted for the Bristol Short Story Award, as well as being published in various magazines and anthologies such as New Writing, Cold Lips, Thin Noon, Funhouse, Potluck, Egg Box and BSSP anthology.
+Landscape and mental health also features heavily in Sam's writing.
+In 2019 Sam won the Escalator Award for emerging writers at The National Centre for Writing in Norwich and went on to do an MA in Creative Writing at The University of East Anglia.
+Her work has been published in several magazines and anthologies such as New Writing, Cold Lips, Thin Noon, Funhouse and Potluck, as well as being longlisted for the UEA New Forms Award and Exeter Short Story Prize in 2021 and shortlisted for Bristol Short Story Prize in 2023.

 Sam is presently working on a collection of shorts and a novel.